Go beyond traditional talk therapy. for personal development

 At the end of the day, I want you to know:

 You are not broken.
 Every part of you has a purpose, even if it causes pain.
-Healing happens when you connect with your Self and give your parts the compassion they have always needed.
+Healing happens when you connect with your Self and safe others to receive the compassion and support that you have always needed.

 01

-You, at times, feel unsure and pulled in opposite directions.
+You, at times, feel insecure in yourself and your relationships and pulled in opposite directions.

 03